korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 }
 ```

-Let's test an empty String, by calling this from the main method:
+Let's test an empty String by calling this from the main method:

 ```java
 printInformation("");